danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 The `Comment` model was introduced in Part 4 of this series, [have a quick read there](../rails-slack-app-part4-action-modal-submission#comment-model) if you need a refresher of what it looks like.

-Also, use `require_relative` to load this new command in the `bot/slash_commands.rb` file.
+Use `require_relative` to load this new command in the `bot/slash_commands.rb` file.
 We created this file in Part 2 when introducing slash commands:

 ```ruby
 # bot/slash_commands.rb